MrnsXns/My_CTF_Challenges/WEB/short_writeup.md

 ![fig7](php_reverse_shell.png)

-In the end we unzip the file with the command **unrar -x CyberComSite.rar** and read the <i>CyberCom.html</i> source code to find the flag.
+In the end we unzip the file with the command <b>unrar -x CyberComSite.rar</b> and read the <i>CyberCom.html</i> source code to find the flag.
 ![fig8](flag.png)